luxfeerre/thesis-chatapp/chatapp/README.md

 Download Goquorum from this site: https://github.com/ConsenSys/quorum/releases

-Then untar the package by applying the tar command on your package as shown below by using the command:
+Then pack up the package by using the tar command on your package as shown below by using the command:
 ```
 tar xfv geth_v22.7.1_linux_amd64.tar.gz